Meteor Mission II

 Meteor Mission II (written as Meteor Mission 2 on the title screen) is a clone of the Taito arcade game Lunar Rescue released by Big Five Software for the TRS-80 home computer in 1982.
 It was written by Big Five co-founders Bill Hogue and Jeff Konyu.

 Gameplay

 The game is similar in concept to Lunar Lander but adds a rescue element.
 The initial goal is to navigate a ship through a moving meteor belt and land on one of several landing pads.
 A small figure runs out from the side of the screen, enters the ship, and then the player must navigate and fire back through the meteor field and dock with the mothership.

 Development

 The game was the fifth of seven arcade clones programmed for the TRS-80 by Bill Hogue and Jeff Konyu, who left the TRS-80 platform in 1982.
 Hogue previously wrote and published an unrelated game called Meteor Mission that was withdrawn from the market.
-He would later that year create the platform game Miner 2049er for the Atari 8-bit family.
+He would later that year create the platform game Miner 2049er for the Atari 8-bit computers.